THINGS TO REMEMBER WHEN BOOKING EventS WITH BROWN BEAR SOUND

 MICROPHONE TECHNIQUE & MANAGING STAGE VOLUME

 When someone steps back from a microphone and it gets too quiet for all of the listeners to hear them, the sound engineer (who is paying close attention to these details) will boost the level of that mic signal.
 When the same person then steps closer to the microphone, the level is immediately increased and the sound engineer has to reduce that same level for the sound in the house system to stay the same.
 For a consistent, professional sounding mix, it's important to be aware of how you are holding the mic and keep it as consistent as possible for the duration of the performance.
-Also remember that sound can transmit through surfaces, so tapping your finger on the microphone handle will be amplified through the system and should be avoided so that it doesn't distract the audience.
+Also remember that sound can transmit through surfaces, so tapping your finger on the microphone handle will be amplified through the system and should be avoided so that it doesn't distract the audience from your message.

 Now imagine a soft-voiced singer in a band with a loud guitar player.
 The singer will probably want their voice quite loud in their monitor so they can hear themselves above the sound of the guitar amp on stage.
 The louder the monitor, the more sensitive that microphone becomes, and suddenly the guitar amp is being picked up by the vocal mic and then amplified from the monitor, making it that much tougher to hear the vocals.
-In fact, a "hot" vocal mic can actually start to amplify the sound of the monitor itself, which is what leads to that annoying feedback that everyone hates (when the microphone and speaker begin to amplify each other in a cycle, getting louder and louder until something mechanical fails or the microphone level is reduced).
+In fact, a "hot" vocal mic can actually start to amplify the sound of the monitor itself, which is what leads to that annoying feedback that everyone hates (when the microphone and speaker begin to amplify each other in a cycle, getting louder and louder until something mechanical fails or the microphone level is reduced manually).

 GETTING THE SOUND TO REACH WHERE YOU WANT IT (THE AUDIENCE), AND NOT WHERE YOU DON'T (THE STAGE / THE WALLS / THE CEILING / THE NEIGHBOURS YARD)